Permaculture Cohousing in Connecticut

 Why Edible Landscaping?
 Top 30 Plants

 Would you like to turn your lawn or garden into an abundant edible oasis?
-The following slideshow will offer you the basic reasoning, principles, and plants to transform your home or workplace.
+The following slideshow will offer you the basic reasoning, medications principles, pharmacy and plants to transform your home or workplace.
 AppleSeed Permaculture is also available for consulting so that you can choose the appropriate plants and plant communities for your particular site.

 Ethan Roland of AppleSeed Permaculture presented this slideshow in September 2010 for two incredible organizations: The Kismet Rock Foundation in North Conway, NH and The Alchemy Juice Bar & Mama-lution in West Hartford CT.
 Both organizations are doing excellent social and ecological world-change work, and we highly recommended that you support their projects… Continue reading